 If you wish to participate in NCAA Division I or II athletics, notify your School Counselor as soon as possible as you need to be certified by the NCAA Eligibility Center.
 You need to qualify academically and you will also need to be cleared as an amateur student-athlete.
-Therefore, you will need to register at the NCAA Eligibility Center website: www.NCAA.org.
+To register at the NCAA Eligibility Center website click the following link or scan the following QR code: